lame/five_weeks_abroad/_posts/2017-09-17-the-one-where-ryan-finally-writes-an-article.markdown

 okay with the transition.

-Leading up to the trip it was very important to get all my tasks in order, #everything in it's place# as the French say.
+Leading up to the trip it was very important to get all my tasks in order, *mise en place* as the French say.
 I was assigned two large projects and made a point to get all the relevant information I could think of, reviewed and re-reviewed the tickets so I wouldn't be held up with missing informaition forcing me to make meetings or shape my schedule too much around Pacific Time.